jemish-169/Brighter/README.md

-# Brighter : Edit your photo with 40+ filters and 10 other tools.
+# Brighter : A photo editing app with 40+ filters and 12+ other tools.

 ## App Features :
 - **Filters** - Brighter app has 40+ cool filters.